“You’ve really got to be more careful,” the man solemnly warned me. “This could have ended up being far worse for you.”

 “My passport!”
-I gasped as I threw myself through the glass door.
+I gasped as I threw myself into the lobby.

 “Your passport!” the receptionist cheered, waving it over her head like a trophy.

-I stood panting beside the road with my passport in hand, worrying about why it was so quiet.
-I’d been here for ten minutes and had yet to see anything other than electric bikes.
+I was now panting beside the road with my passport in hand, panicking over why it was so quiet.
+I’d been here for ten minutes and had yet to see anything other than tourists on electric bikes.